beling/book-pl/src/ch09-02-recoverable-errors-with-result.md

 calling code using the `?` operator</span>

-The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions we defined to handle the `Result` values in listing 9-6.
+The `?` placed after a `Result` value is defined to work in almost the same way as the `match` expressions we defined to handle the `Result` values in Listing 9-6.
 If the value of the `Result` is an `Ok`, the value inside the `Ok` will get returned from this expression, and the program will continue.
 If the value is an `Err`, the `Err` will be returned from the whole function as if we had